euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 We will now introduce the concept of remote virtual slides so as to add a real client-server feature to our framework.
 We have two types of data to send over the network, the slide header and the images.
 Since images are a flow of bytes, it is easy to send them over the network and use the Blosc [Blosc]_ real-time compression algorithm to reduce the payload.
-For the slide header, we could serialise the set of attributes to a JSON [JSON]_ string, since the attributes data types are numbers, strings and tuples of them.
+For the slide header, we can serialise the set of attributes to a JSON [JSON]_ string, since the attributes data types are numbers, strings and tuples of them.